oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Devices and Sub-Devices
 ~~~~~~~~~~~~~~~~~~~~~~~

-A tool may attach to any device and will implicitly be attached to all
-sub-devices below that device.
+A tool may attach to any device and will implicitly be attached to all sub-devices of that device.

-Implementations that use separate code segments per sub-device may further
-allow attaching to sub-devices individually.
-In that case, a tool may
+Implementations that use separate code segments per sub-device may further allow attaching to sub-devices individually.
-choose to either attach to the device or to one or more sub-devices.
+In that case, a tool may choose to either attach to the device or to one or more sub-devices.

-When attached to a sub-device, writes to the code segment will not be
+When attached to a sub-device, writes to the code segment will not be broadcast to other sub-devices,
-broadcast to sibling sub-devices, even though they may share the same
+even though they may share the same address space range.
-address space range.
-This allows breakpoints to be contained within one
+This allows breakpoints to be contained within one sub-device.
-sub-device.

-Once a tool is attached to a sub-device, any attempt to attach to an
-ancestor device results in ::ZE_RESULT_ERROR_NOT_AVAILABLE.
+If a tool is attached to a sub-device, any attempt to attach to an parent device results in ::${X]_RESULT_ERROR_NOT_AVAILABLE.

-Implementations that share code segments across sub-devices will only
+Implementations that share code segments across sub-devices will only allow attaching to devices.
-allow attaching to devices.
-Any attempt to attach to a sub-device results
+Any attempt to attach to a sub-device results in ::${X}_RESULT_ERROR_NOT_AVAILABLE.
-in ::ZE_RESULT_ERROR_NOT_AVAILABLE.

 Device Thread Identification and Resource Restriction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Device threads are identified by their ordinal number starting from one until the maximum number of threads on that device.
+Device threads are identified by their ordinal number, starting from one until the maximum number of threads on that device.
 Device thread identifiers are unique within the same debug session.

-If a tool attached to a device, device threads are enumerated for all sub-devices below that device.
+If a tool attached to a device, device threads are enumerated for all sub-devices within that device.

 Implementations that allow restricting the number of device threads may enumerate less than the total number of threads supported by the device.
-They may enumerate more threads than had been requested based on hardware limitations and to allow for oversubmission.
-Not all enumerated threads may be available.
+An implementation may enumerate more threads than had been requested based on hardware limitations and to allow for oversubmission.
+However, Not all enumerated threads may be available.

-The number of device threads can be queried for each debug session using the ::${t}DebugGetNumThreads call.
+The number of device threads can be queried for each debug session using ::${t}DebugGetNumThreads.

 Thread Availability
 ~~~~~~~~~~~~~~~~~~~

-For some devices not all threads may be available at all times.
-Some
+For some devices, not all threads may be available at all times.
-threads may even not be available at any time.
-This may have various
+Some threads may even not be available at any time.
-reasons, including:
+This may have various reasons, including:

 * the thread may be idle
 * the thread may be assigned to a different process
 * the thread may be part of an unused oversubmission buffer

-For the purpose of this debug tool API, threads may be in one of three
+For the purpose of this debug tool API, threads may be in one of three states:
-states:

 * running
 * stopped
 * unavailable

 Most API functions require the thread they operate on to be stopped.

 Debug Events
 ------------

-As long as the tool is attached, it will receive debug events from the
+As soon as the debug session has been started, it will receive debug events from the device.
-device.
-To read the topmost event, the tool passes a pointer to a buffer
+To read the topmost event in the FIFO, the tool passes a pointer to a buffer and its size in bytes.
-and its size in bytes.
-The size of an event object is defined by the API
-version requested on attach.
+The size of an event object is defined by the API version requested on attach.

 It also passes a timeout in milliseconds.
-A timeout of zero does not wait
+A timeout of zero does not wait and immediately returns if no events are available.
-and immediately returns if no events are available.
-A timeout of
+A timeout of ::${T}_DEBUG_TIMEOUT_INFINITE waits indefinitely.
-::${T}_DEBUG_TIMEOUT_INFINITE waits indefinitely.
-If the timeout expires,
+If the timeout expires, ::${X}_RESULT_NOT_READY is returned.
-::ZE_RESULT_NOT_READY is returned.

 On success, the topmost event is copied into the buffer.